Palkon Ki Chhaon Mein 2: Synopsis

 This is the story of Suman, a young orphaned woman, whose dreams of finding family and love come true when she gets a chance to be a part of an extremely lovable and traditional joint family.

 Suman lives in a girls' hostel with her best friend Nandini, who hails from a rich, traditional and loving family.
 Nandini's mother Surabhi meets Suman and decides that this girl will be her future daughter-in-law.
 Suman meets Surabhi's son Nandan and they take a sudden liking for each other.
-To Suman's shock, it is revealed that she has been chosen for Anshuman, Nandan's elder brother.
+To Suman's shock, it is revealed that she has been chosen for Anshuman, Nandan's elder stepbrother.
 Suman is in a dilemma: She has to choose between her love for Nandan and the feelings of a family which has treated her like a daughter.

 After facing many difficulties, Nandan and Suman get married.
 On the way the brakes on their car fail.
 Nandan shoves Suman out but is unable to get out himself.
 The car dives into a waterfall and Nandan is presumed dead.
 After that, the whole family begins to hate Suman, except for Anshuman and his new fiancée Tanya.
 But even Tanya becomes an enemy when she sees that Anshuman cares for Suman.

 Meanwhile, Suman goes through many trials and tribulations.
 After a long time, she is once again accepted by her in-laws.
 By now, she and Anshuman are in love.
 They get married with the blessings of the family.